stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

 CommunitiesService.addMembersToCommunityByEmail\(String communityUuid, Integer memberRole, List emailAddresses, String orgId\)
 :   Adds members to an existing community or subcommunity.

+    !!! note
-    **Note:** When you use this command to add owners or members to a subcommunity, the users that you are adding must belong to the parent community.
+    When you use this command to add owners or members to a subcommunity, the users that you are adding must belong to the parent community.

     You cannot exceed the maximum number of members limit that is specified in the explicitMembershipEntityLimit property of the communities-config.xml file.
 See *Communities configuration properties*.